epleaner/scrape-your-music/README.md

 # scrapeyourmusic
-A python-powered web scraper for www.rateyourmusic.com
+A python-based web scraper for www.rateyourmusic.com, powered by scrapy.